chalk/ansi-styles/readme.md

 console.log(style.color.green.open);
 ```

 ## [256 / 16 million (TrueColor) support](https://gist.github.com/XVilka/8346728)

 `ansi-styles` uses the [`color-convert`](https://github.com/Qix-/color-convert) package to allow for converting between various colors and ANSI escapes, with support for 256 and 16 million colors.

-To use these, call the associated conversion function with the intended output, e.g.:
+To use these, call the associated conversion function with the intended output, for example:

 ```js
 style.color.ansi.rgb(100, 200, 15); // RGB to 16 color ansi foreground code